 Add Fermented Foods to Your Diet

 The best way to get the most benefit from eating fermented foods is to incorporate a variety of them into your diet.
 You may find that you like some more than others, or that certain ones have specific uses that you enjoy.
 Because fermentation has been around for such a long time, different fermented foods can give a “signature” cultural flavor to an otherwise neutral dish.
-Even small amounts can have an outsized influence on your taste buds: A small scoop of Mexican Pickled Carrots, featuring jalapeno peppers and Mexican cilantro, will give your salad or wrap a distinctive “South of the Border” vibe.
+Even small amounts can have an outsized influence on your taste buds: Just a few of the Fermented Firecracker Carrot Sticks from MakeSauerkraut!, featuring jalapeno peppers and oregano, will give your salad or wrap a distinctive “South of the Border” vibe.
 A couple tablespoons of miso can turn your vegetable noodle soup from Eastern European to Asian.

 If you’re feeling adventurous, you can even make your own fermented foods at home, starting with the instructions and recipes in this article.
 For extra drama, wait for thunderstorms and find a kitchen helper to say “Yes, Dr. Frankenstein” and “I do believe this just might work” at critical junctures in the process.